leOug/one-filers/very-important-bucket/README.md

 The bucket is created using a random UUID in is name in order to avoid accidental requests if the name somehow matches someone else's bucket.

+I use aws cli v2 in oder to log in with the SSO before running any terraform commands.
+After the login, I follow the on-screen instructions and export the given environment variables to the running terminal.
+After that, terraform has access to my AWS credentials.

 In a normal terraform scenario this file would look something like this:

 ```text